s0lst1c3/txlab-ssh-callhome-scripts/README.md

 - PORT is the port number you selected in Step 1
 - SERVER is the FQDN or IP of your C2 server
-- USERNAME is a valid user on the client device

 ```
   ./init-client --server SERVER --port PORT